42. Graphs-6 : MST, DSU

 1. Do union of all edges

-2. Traverse on parent array and when u find an element s.t i = parent[i] then cnt++
+2. Traverse on parent array and do cnt++ when, i = parent[i]

 count all ultimate bosses ( which represents no. of unique elements in a parent array )